 Kaillie Humphries took control of the two-woman competition at the International Bobsleigh and Skeleton Federation World Championships in Altenberg by achieving the fastest two runs on the opening day of the event.

 Kaillie Humphries strengthened her grip on the two-woman bobsleigh standings with victory at the latest International Bobsleigh and Skeleton Federation (IBSF) World Cup in St Moritz.

 The overall winner of the four-man bob is set to be decided at the International Bobsleigh and Skeleton Federation (IBSF) in St Moritz, which starts tomorrow.

-Canada's Kaillie Humphries will be among the pilots to beat in the two-woman event at the International Bobsleigh and Skeleton Federation (IBSF) World Championships, which begin in Innsbruck in Austria tomorrow.
+Kaillie Humphries, now competing for the United States, secured her 25th World Cup victory in the two-woman bob at the International Bobsleigh and Skeleton Federation (IBSF) World Cup in Königssee in Germany.

 The Artificial Sliding Track at Königssee in Germany welcomes the sixth stop of the BMW International Bobsleigh and Skeleton Federation (IBSF) World Cup season, with the four-man bob reaching its final stages.

 Kaillie Humphries will aim to continue her 100 per cent record since switching allegiance from Canada to the United States when Winterberg hosts the first European leg of the International Bobsleigh and Skeleton Federation World Cup this weekend.

 Kaillie Humphries continued her strong start to her career representing the United States as she claimed her second consecutive victory in the two-woman event at the International Bobsleigh and Skeleton Federation World Cup in Lake Placid.